gengle/gawk/README.md

 [![Dev Deps][david-dev-image]][david-dev-url]

 Gawk is a observable model that wraps JavaScript data types.
-Once a JavaScript value is wrapped, it allows you to listen for changes.
-You can observe deeply nested objects too.
+Once a JavaScript value is gawked, you can listen for changes including deeply nested changes.

-Gawk supports the common built-in data types such as string, boolean, number, array, object, function, null, and undefined.
-Anything that you can represent in a JSON object, you can gawk.

-Gawked arrays, objects, and functions have unique methods for common tasks.
-For example, `GawkArray` instances have `push()` and `pop()` methods.
+Only arrays and objects can be gawked.
+All other types are passed through.

-> Note: gawk requires Node.js 4 or newer.
+> Note: gawk uses ES2015 proxies and thus requires Node.js 6 or newer.

 ## Installation